REN: Anatomically-Informed Mixture-of-Experts for Interstitial Lung Disease Diagnosis: Methods

 \subsection{Regional Expert Networks (RENs) Architecture}

 Proposed REN modules specialize in distinct anatomical regions, each processing masked CT inputs corresponding to its assigned lung lobe or lung combination.
 This design ensures that learning is focused on region-specific pathological patterns rather than global averages.
-We implement several backbone variants: \textbf{CNN RENs} adopt a 3D convolutional architecture with three progressive convolutional blocks (Conv3D-1, Conv3D-2, Conv3D-3) followed by two fully connected layers (FC-1, FC-2) for binary classification. \textbf{ViT RENs} use a 3D Vision Transformer with patch embedding, positional encoding, multi-head transformer blocks, and a classification head. \textbf{Mamba RENs} apply a state-space model architecture with 3D patch embedding, stacked Mamba blocks with configurable state dimensions, global pooling, and linear classification layers.
+We implement several backbone variants: \textbf{CNN RENs} adopt a 3D convolutional architecture with three progressive blocks (24→48→96 filters, $3 \times 3 \times 3$ kernels), each followed by batch normalization, ReLU activation, and $2 \times 2 \times 2$ max pooling, before two fully connected layers (256→64 units) with dropout 0.5. \textbf{ViT RENs} partition volumes into $8 \times 8 \times 8$ patches, embed them into 384 dimensions, and process through 6 transformer blocks (8 attention heads, MLP ratio 4.0, GELU activation) with learnable positional encodings. \textbf{Mamba RENs} similarly use $8 \times 8 \times 8$ patches (256-dimensional embeddings) processed through 4 Mamba blocks ($d_{\text{state}}=64$, $d_{\text{conv}}=4$, expansion factor 2) with SiLU activation.
 This multi-architecture design allows comparative evaluation of regional specialization across convolutional, attention-based, and state-space modeling structures.
+REN should therefore be viewed as a clinically grounded adaptation of mixture-of-experts modeling that incorporates anatomical priors and multi-modal feature guidance rather than as a new generic MoE learning algorithm.